612-306-9558

 Relocating to Grand Junction is a significant life change, but with the right guidance, thorough planning, and a helpful real estate agent, it can be an incredibly rewarding experience.
 Every step in the process gets you closer to a fresh start in the Grand Valley.
 Welcome to Grand Junction – we’ve been waiting for you!

 Call me with your real estate questions about moving to the Grand Valley or if you need help finding an agent where you are now.
 I have a network of agents I’ve worked with and can refer to you across the country.
-I am thankful to be on the Christi Reece team serving the Grand Valley area of western Colorado.
+I am thankful to be working with Realty ONE Group Western Slope serving the Grand Valley area of western Colorado.

 Learn more about moving to Grand Junction, Fruita and Palisade.